 Southern Illinois University Carbondale student Amelia Blakely will focus her reporting on three destinations: Kiruna, Sweden, Carbondale, Illinois, and Herculaneum, Missouri, where pollution and contamination have forced the displacement of residents.
 Amelia's work has appeared in the Daily Egyptian, WSIU Public Radio, and the Gateway Journalism Review.

-Spelman College's Francesca Bentley will communicate the experiences of Black migrants who are settling in Maine, a state whose population is 95 percent white.
+Spelman College's Francesca Bentley will report on the experiences of Black migrants who are settling in Maine, a state whose population is 95 percent white.
 Francesca previously worked with refugees and asylum-seekers in South Africa, and in the future she hopes to acquire a master's degree in international relations.

 Economics, Politics, & Education